Conquest - 1937

 Greta Garbo plays a beautiful Polish wife who is sacrificed to the conquering leader of the French army (Napoleon Bonaparte, played by Boyer) that sweeps into Poland and kicks out the Cossacks that had just a bit earlier arrived as a ruthless Russian invasion force.
 But the title Conquest also works as a description of what happens when Napoleon gets emotionally attached to Greta (Countess Marie Walewska) and this connection moves through the years as Napoleon's career as a world-conquering emperor goes through its ups and downs.

 Boyer makes for a likeable Napoleon, and his mannerisms and way of speaking seem a perfect model of a parody of Napoleon (Boyer himself was French, and so his accent is quite legitimate.
 Napoleon was actually Corsican and French was for him a second language.)
-I wonder if Conquest and Boyer's version of Napoleon seems familiar and more recent because his very nicely done portrayal has influenced what has come afterward (particularly in terms of comedy).
-Boyer's version is a lot like how we automatically "see" Napoleon, arms behind his back, walking forward hurriedly, emitting a kind of genius inquisitiveness.
+I wonder if Conquest and Boyer's version of Napoleon seems familiar because of what has come afterward (particularly in terms of comedy).
+Boyer's version is a lot like how we automatically "see" Napoleon, arms behind his back, walking forward hurriedly, emitting a kind of genius inquisitiveness, though any emphasis on his height is hardly made by director Clarence Brown.

-For her efforts (which at one point are encouraged by the leaders of Poland, desperate for Napoleon to keep the Russians out and to back their hope for independence), she eventually gets disowned by her husband, a much older Count (played by Henry Stephenson).
+For her efforts, which at one point are encouraged by the leaders of Poland, desperate for Napoleon to keep the Russians out and to back their hope for independence, the Countess is eventually disowned by her husband, who is a much older man (played by Henry Stephenson) who is portrayed in a way that indicates we're not meant to like him much, anyway (this kind of spills over onto the whole movie).

-She and Napoleon will meet a few more times in the succeeding years, he repeatedly throwing away his chances for happiness with Garbo (and the child their affair has produced) so that he can continue pining for his military and political victories.
-At one point she provides a possible escape for Napoleon to leave the island prison of Elba where the British have him socked away, and traveling with her and their young son to America, but he will wistfully reject it.
+She and Napoleon will meet a few more times in the succeeding years, Boyer repeatedly throwing away his chances for happiness with Garbo (and the child their affair has produced) so that he can continue winning, pursuing or pining for military and political victories.
+At one point she provides a possible escape for Napoleon to leave the island prison of Elba where the British have him socked away, suggesting he travel with her and their young son to America, but he will wistfully reject it.

 Joan Crawford Films